thegreenwebfoundation/admin-portal/tasks.md

 # Passwords

+- duplicate password column, which is the column that should be modified
-write a migration to amend all password hashes with `legacy_bcrypt$`
+- write a migration to amend all password hashes with `legacy_bcrypt$`

+# Admin tasks

+- add index to name in hostingprovider
+- add index to name in datacenter